elbywan/wretch-middlewares/README.md

 ## Throttling cache

-**A throttling cache which stores and serves server responses on a cache for a certain amount of time.**
+**A throttling cache which stores and serves server responses for a certain amount of time.**

 #### Options